Awaji puppets that have been handed down to various places

 Regarding the migration of Shirobei, the founder of the Suzue family, to Morioka, the "Kaku" dated May 15, 1748, wrote as follows.

-Suzue Matagoro, Mihara-gun, Mihara-gun, the ancestral ancestor of Morioka.
+Suzue Matagoro, Mihara-gun, Mihara-gun, Morioka, the ancestral country of the ancestors.
 Naokoe various arts dedication viewing.
 On the 4th of New Year's Day, the castle goes up to the river, and the god of gods is swordsman.
 Morioka Hachiman, Morioka Hachiman, and the mercy of the people in the territory of the territory.

 In addition, on the building tag of the third year of Koka (1846),